Build your retirement portfolio

 You don't need to completely change your investments on the day you retire.
 Consider making a gradual move toward your target retirement portfolio.

-For example, take a look at how Target Retirement Funds shift their investments over time.
+For example, take a look at how target-date investments shift their investments over time.

-Notice that a Target Retirement Fund doesn't reach its final investment mix until well after an investor retires.
+Notice that a target-date investment doesn't reach its final investment mix until well after an investor retires.
 This gradual process reduces the chance that a lurch in the market will cause irreparable damage.